weldingtorch/BoardNet/README.md

 If a connection to the address is unsuccessfull, client invalidates savedata address and bruteforces it.
 Client tries connecting to random ip's in its subnet.
 If through TWH it finds a server it succeeds.
-Otherwise, if it has found another client, it asks via TWH for masters ip and tries it.
+Otherwise, if it has found another client, it asks via TWH for servers ip and tries it.
 This feature was implemented specifically for networks with dynamic ip allocation.

 <h2>Upadting</h2>